Accepting intern and practicum students for 2025.

 ADHD

-Having trouble paying attention, controlling impulsive behaviors or being overly active are all signs of Attention Deficit/ Hyperactivity Disorder.
+Having trouble paying attention, controlling impulsive behaviors, or being overly active are all signs of Attention Deficit/ Hyperactivity Disorder.
 There are three subtypes of ADHD: inattentive, hyperactive, or combined form.
-The Inattentive ADHD is when individuals have difficulty focusing and finishing tasks.
-For example, these are the students who constantly forget to do their homework or misplace things.
+Inattentive ADHD is when individuals have difficulty focusing and finishing tasks.
+For example, these students forget to do their homework or misplace things.
 Hyperactive ADHD is seen in individuals with little impulse control who seem to be driven by a motor.
-These individuals are usually the ones who shout out the answer in class and cannot seem to sit still in most circumstances.
-Lastly, individuals with Combined ADHD are the individuals that have a mixture of all the symptoms.
+These individuals usually shout out the answer in class and cannot seem to sit still in most circumstances.
+Lastly, individuals with Combined ADHD are the individuals who have a mixture of all the symptoms.
 These individuals tend to be inattentive and hyperactive.
-Every subtype of ADHD can impact the way our brain carries out executive tasks such as regulating emotions and reasoning.
-ADHD can be present in all age ranges but can manifest differently depending on the developmental stage (age of the individual).
+Every subtype of ADHD can impact the way our brain carries out executive tasks, such as regulating emotions and reasoning.
+ADHD can be present in all age ranges, but can manifest differently depending on the developmental stage (age of the individual).

 • Excessive daydreaming (zoning out in class).